Toward The Unknown Region - 'where pomposity and pretentiousness

 establishment), have been rewarded with a rich musical experience.
 Another

-alternate radio world - Late Junction on Radio 3 offers possibly the most
+alternate radio world - Late Junction and Night Tracks on Radio 3 offers possibly the most

 diverse and eclectic mix of quality and adventurous music.
-6 Music is now
+6 Music can be

 a major source for eclectic music - old and new.
 Even Radio 4 has the